Volunteer FAQ

 How long will orientation take and what will we discuss?

-I attended New Volunteer Orientation, now what?
+I completed New Volunteer Orientation, now what?

-After you complete the New Volunteer Orientation video and quiz, you will receive an email letting you know that you are qualified to attend the Animal Handling Training (AHT) with directions on how to register for the training.
-You can sign up for an AHT time slot on MyImpactPage’s Opportunities page under Volunteer Training.
+After you complete the New Volunteer Orientation video and quiz, you will receive an email letting you know that you are qualified to attend animal handling training with directions on how to register for the training.
+The training is location specific — Rowlett Shelter, Garland Shelter or PetSmart.
+You can sign up for training in MyImpact on the Opportunities page under Volunteer Training.

 Feel free to email us at volunteer@friendsofrowlettanimals.org for any other questions you might have.